OnPositive/aml/org.aml.java2ramlMaven/README.md

 * `propName` - allows to configure resulting property name depending from member value

 At this moment project contains following annotation  profiles which are applied by default:
-  * `jaxb` - profile which customizes generation behavior depending from JAXB annotations
+  * `jaxb` - profile which customizes generation behavior depending from JAXB annotations (`javax.xml.bind`)
-  * `javax.validation` - this profile converts javax.validation annotation to corresponding RAML types constraints
+  * `javax.validation` - this profile converts `javax.validation` annotation to corresponding RAML types constraints
   * `lang` - settings to always ignore built-in java annotations

 ##Annotation Profiles related configuration parameters

 * `annotationProfiles` - this parameter allows to path list of files containing profiles for a custom handling of Java annotations.
 Alternatively you may pass names of built in annotation profiles to it.
 * `ignoreDefaultAnnotationProfiles` - turns of default annotation profiles.
-By default following built in profiles are turned on javax.validaton, jaxb, lang
+By default following built in profiles are turned on `javax.validaton`, `jaxb`, `lang`

 ##Extensions